Medically reviewed by Drugs.com. Last updated on Jun 29, 2020.

 Sudden deterioration of respiratory function has been associated with the initiation of ribavirin use in infants.
 Carefully monitor respiratory function during treatment.
 If the initiation of ribavirin treatment appears to produce sudden deterioration of respiratory function, stop treatment and reinstitute only with extreme caution, continuous monitoring, and consideration of coadministration of bronchodilators.

 Aerosolized ribavirin is not indicated for use in adults.
 Be aware that ribavirin has been shown to produce testicular lesions in rodents and to be teratogenic in all animal species in which adequate studies have been conducted (rodents and rabbits).

 • Respiratory deterioration: [US Boxed Warning]: Sudden respiratory deterioration has been observed during the initiation of aerosolized ribavirin in infants; carefully monitor during treatment.
 If deterioration of respiratory function occurs, stop treatment; reinstitute with extreme caution, continuous monitoring, and consider concomitant administration of bronchodilators.

 • Pregnancy: [US Boxed Warning]: Significant teratogenic and/or embryocidal effects have been observed in all animal species with adequate studies.
 Use is contraindicated in pregnant women.
-The manufacturer recommends that pregnant health care workers take precautions to limit exposure to ribavirin aerosol.

 Dosage form specific issues: